Doumeki21/CART315/Process/DesignJournal.md

 ![Blossom enemy](https://cdn.mos.cms.futurecdn.net/256c3d74c0f580d3428aa6b0cbb2b901-970-80.jpg.webp)

 ## Flaws
- - Due to the amount of brush techniques there are (13+), similarities in stroke design should be avoided, because sometimes the system misinterprets the brush strokes, which can cause frustration.
-For example, both Veil of Mist and Whirlwind requires the player to draw horizontal lines to activate the techniques, but one slows down time while the other creates a tornado.
+ - Due to the amount of brush techniques there are (13+), similarities in stroke design should be avoided.
+For example, both "Veil of Mist" and "Whirlwind" requires the player to draw horizontal lines to activate the techniques, but one slows down time while the other creates a tornado.
+When the system misinterprets these brush strokes, it can cause lots of frustration- especially during a heated battle.

 ![Slowing down the spider from coming down](images/VeilMist.png)
 ![Creation of a tornado](images/Whirlwind.png)

 ## For Inspiration...
 - To incorporate some of these ideas in my future projects, I'd like to consider variety in gameplay.
 For example, I could be matching different actions to each of their corresponding opponents' colors or introduce different characters that have different playing styles.
-(If I do have time, I'd like to think a bit more about the choice of visual narrative.)
+(If I do have time, I'd like to think a bit more about the choice of visual narrative as well.)